rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

-We cannot solve environmental crises, health crises, or any of the problems in education or politics, without fist fixing the broken incentives that caused those problems to begin with.
+We cannot solve environmental crises, health crises, or any of the problems in education or politics, without fixing the broken incentives that caused those problems to begin with.

 Bitcoin has been referred to as *energy money*,